jg00/proj-auth-graphql-client-side-sg/README.md

-## GraphQL Server Side Setup For Login, Logout, Signup
+## GraphQL Client Side Setup For Login, Logout, Signup

-Server side Express with GraphQL schemas and mutations for login, logout, and signup.
+Client side setup with React and Apollo Client for login, logout, and signup.

 ###### Features

-- Express server with GraphQL
+- User is able to signup, login, logout out of the app using GraphQL queries and mutations.
 - GraphiQL
 - Utilize MongoDb Atlas

 ###### Technologies

-:coffee: **_ExpressJS_**
+:coffee: **_ReactJS_**
 :coffee: **_GraphQL_**